 Place the burner caps and heads on the cooktop.
 Make sure that the caps and heads are placed in the correct locations.
-There is one small, one medium, one large, and one extra large burner head and cap.
+There is one small, one medium, one large, one oval (center), and one extra large burner head and cap.